SAP/openui5-docs/docs/Step_14_Expression_Binding_5cff8d1.md

 In this case, the collision occurs between the syntax of XML and the syntax of the JavaScript-like expression language used by OpenUI5.

 Therefore, this statement fails because the less-than character is interpreted as the start of an XML tag: `numberState="{= ${products>UnitPrice} <= ${/priceThreshold} ?
 'Success' : 'Error' }"`

+This particular problem can be avoided in one of two ways:

 -   Reverse the logic of the condition \(use "greater than or equal to" instead of "less than"\)